-Overall Protection of Human Health and the Environment: No action would be taken to mitigate potential SVI; however, this alternative will act as an early warning system to warrant a needed action.
+Overall Protection of Human Health and the Environment: This alternative is not protective of human health and the environment as no action would be taken to mitigate potential SVI.

 Compliance with ARAR: Under this alternative, analytical results will provide confirmation to the absence or presence of COC concentrations above the EPA human health risk-based screening levels for indoor air.